excellalabs/xluhco/README.md

 * We probably should add some Unit Tests
 * We probably should add some logging
 * We probably should add AppInsights for some easier analytics
+* We probably should make the app more configuration friendly (file paths, AppInsights info, etc.)